 I don't like or trust tree services after my run in with them over a decade ago.
 I also don't want to pay one a fortune to do what I am perfectly capable of doing.
 So I did the sensible thing and ordered an electric chain saw on Amazon.

 This was not my first chain saw.
 I'd owned a small one when I purchased my first house 30 years ago and faced the specter of falling pine branches every winter.
 It was a cheap and the chain came off half way through cutting up anything.
 My new chain saw has an 18-inch blade and came highly rated on Amazon.
-It's no gas chain saw, but it is big enough to do what I needed it for (or at least what I thought I needed it for).
+It's a no gas chain saw, but it is big enough to do what I needed it for (or at least what I thought I needed it for).

 I'd taking care of the pressing problem of eliminating the branches of the fallen tree that were threatening to block the sidewalk several weeks ago with a pruner and a bow saw.
 The next step was clearing away the curtain of blackberry vines that has taken over that part of the slope.
 I improvised with a hedge trimmer and the pruners and cleared an area around the fallen tree and it's larger branches.